Alejogb1/job-board/blog-data/why-is-adam-optimizer-failing-to-converge.md

 id: "why-is-adam-optimizer-failing-to-converge"
 ---

-Let's tackle this—it's a situation I've encountered more times than I care to remember.
+—it's a situation I've encountered more times than I care to remember.
 Adam failing to converge, especially when it seems like it should be performing optimally, is a nuanced problem with several potential causes.
 I've seen it in everything from basic image classification tasks to complex reinforcement learning environments, and each time the underlying reason has been subtly different, requiring careful diagnosis.
 There’s no magic bullet here; understanding the inner workings of Adam, combined with a methodical troubleshooting approach, is critical.

 The Adam optimizer, at its core, is an adaptive learning rate algorithm, which modifies learning rates for each parameter individually based on estimates of first-order (gradient) and second-order (squared gradient) moments.
 These adaptive learning rates can be incredibly helpful, leading to faster convergence in many scenarios compared to standard stochastic gradient descent (sgd).
 However, that same adaptivity can sometimes lead it astray, causing non-convergence.